United States Army Coast Artillery Corps: World War II

-Prior to the December, 1941, entry of the United States into the Second World War, the United States Army and the United States Marines Corps were permitted to deploy forces to Bermuda under the Destroyers for Bases Agreement, ostensibly to guard US Navy and US Army Air Forces air base sites to which the United States had been granted leases by the British Government, but with the intent of also allowing the neutral US to covertly reinforce the British Army's Bermuda Garrison.
+In 1939, the North Atlantic Imperial fortress colony of Bermuda (originally part of the Colony of Virginia), was the British naval base and dockyard for the western Atlantic and Eastern Pacific Oceans, and vital to the Battle of the Atlantic, but adequately strengthening its military defences would have tied down soldiers and material far from any likely action.
+Prior to the December, 1941, entry of the United States into the Second World War, the United States Army and the United States Marines Corps were permitted to deploy forces to Bermuda under the Destroyers for Bases Agreement, ostensibly to guard US Navy and US Army Air Forces air base sites to which the United States had been granted leases by the British Government (these leases had been negotiated prior to the Destroyers for Bases Agreement, and Britain received no destroyers or other material in exchange, though, with the US bases in Newfoundland, they were grouped together with the bases granted in exchange for destroyers), but with the intent of also allowing the neutral US to covertly reinforce the British Army's Bermuda Garrison.
 Bermuda had been the headquarters and main base of the Royal Navy's North America and West Indies Squadron since the independence of the United States, and the location of its dockyard.
 The colony was a vital forming-up point for trans-Atlantic convoys in both world wars.
-There was also Royal Air Force Bermuda on Darrell's Island which was vital to trans-Atlantic aviation, a Fleet Air Arm air station on Boaz Island, cable and radio facilities important to trans-Atlantic navigation and communication, and other strategic assets (which would be joined by the US Army air base, the US Naval Operating Base (for flying boats and ships), a US Navy submarine base on Ordnance Island, and a Royal Canadian Navy base).
+There was also Royal Air Force Bermuda on Darrell's Island, which was vital to trans-Atlantic aviation, a Fleet Air Arm air station on Boaz Island, cable and radio facilities important to trans-Atlantic navigation and communication, and other strategic assets (which would be joined by the US Army air base, the US Naval Operating Base (for flying boats and ships), a US Navy submarine base on Ordnance Island, and a Royal Canadian Navy base).
 These assets made Bermuda's defense imperative to the British Empire and Commonwealth's, and later the Allies', global strategy, but British forces used for its defense were desperately needed elsewhere.
 Granting the neutral United States base rights and enabling the deployment of American ground forces resulted in the development of assets at American expense which would be used by British forces (notably Kindley Field air base which was to be used jointly by the US Army and the Royal Air Force and Royal Navy), as well as enabling British forces to be redeployed overseas as there was a tacit agreement the American forces would defend the entire British colony, and not just the US bases.